ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 ## The App Component

-`App` looks like this - a standard Razor component.
+The `App` code is shown below.
+It's a standard Razor component, inheriting from `ComponentBase`.

-It declares `Router` as it's local root component and sets `AppAssembly` to Assembly containing `Program`.
-When Router gets rendered, which is only when `App` starts, it trawls `Assembly` to find all of it's routes.
-It has two `RenderFragments`, `Found` and `NotFound`.
-When triggered by a routing event it looks for a route match.
-If it finds one it renders `Found`, otherwise it renders `NotFound`.
+`Router` is the local root component and sets `AppAssembly` to the assembly containing `Program`.  `Router` is only rendered when `App` starts.
+It trawls `Assembly` for all classes with a Route Attribute.
+It registers with the `NavigationChanged` event on the NavigationManager Service.
+On a navigation event it looks for a route matching the provided Uri.
+If it finds one it renders the `Found` render fragment, otherwise it renders `NotFound`.

 ```html
 <Router AppAssembly="@typeof(Program).Assembly" PreferExactMatches="@true">